<

 Did overseas quicks go at a premium again?

 As usual, overseas quicks were in high demand.
-This is despite there also being a substantial supply of Indian quicks.
+This is despite there also being a good supply of Indian quicks.
 Apart from Arshdeep, who was the first player to go under the hammer at the auction and on whom PBKS used an RTM, only Mohammed Siraj (INR 12.25 crore) broke the INR 12-crore barrier among Indian quicks on day one.
 T Natarajan, Mohammed Shami, Avesh Khan and Prasidh Krishna earned deals in the INR 9-11 crore range, all falling outside the top-six most expensive pacers.

 As a result of teams targeting overseas quicks, overseas top-order batters appeared to go at budget prices.
-Apart from Jos Buttler, who went to GT for INR 15.75 crore (US$1.88 million approx,), and Phil Salt, who went for INR 11.50 crore (US$1.37 million approx.), no overseas top-order batter crossed the INR 10-crore mark.
+Apart from Jos Buttler, who went to GT for INR 15.75 crore (US$1.88 million approx,), and Phil Salt, who went to RCB for INR 11.50 crore (US$1.37 million approx.), no overseas top-order batter crossed the INR 10-crore mark.
 Only one other top-order batter made the overseas top ten on day one - Fraser-McGurk, on whom Capitals used an RTM to get him for INR 9 crore (US$1.07 million approx.).

 The rest of the overseas top ten included allrounder Marcus Stoinis, Noor, and five seamers.
 Glenn Maxwell, Devon Conway and Rachin Ravindra all went in the INR 4-7 crore range, while David Warner went unsold.